Radiocarbon dating method

 How Carbon-14 Dating Works

-Any organic material that is available in sufficient quantity can be prepared for radiocarbon dating.
+The 14 N isotope has an estimated half-life of 5700 years, which can be used to estimate the half-life period of 14 C isotope.This PrimeView highlights the best practices for radiocarbon dating of various sample types.
 The radiocarbon dating method is generally suitable for age determination up to 50,000 years.
 AMS technology has allowed us to date very small samples (such as seeds) that were previously undatable.

 Radiocarbon dating, reservoir effects, and calibration